DevKica/brain/content/Productivity/Reward system.md

 >[!hint] Dopamine is like oxygen or water
 >
-> Your body needs it, but you can decide how to get it.
-If you don't get it wisely, your body will do whatever it takes to get it as quickly as possible, and don't expect it to be uplifting and healthy.
+>Every single day your body/mind desperately needs it, but **you can decide in what form you will deliver it** to your body/mind.
+If you don't get it wisely, trust me, your body will do whatever it takes to get it as quickly as possible and don't expect it to be uplifting and healthy.